loafey/master-thesis/Thesis/6.0. Discussion/main.typ

 The compiler we have implemented adheres to the specification presented in this thesis, at least at the time of writing.
-As previously mentioned the ABI might be changed in the future, for instance if the calling convention is optimized etc.
+As previously mentioned the ABI might be changed in the future, for example if the calling convention is optimized.

 #pagebreak()